francuzadam/francuzadam.github.io/_pages/about.md

 Report automatation
 ======
-Report automation involves using tools and scripts to generate reports automatically, reducing manual effort and ensuring consistency and accuracy.
+Report automation involves using tools and scripts to generate reports automatically, reducing manual effort and ensuring consistency and accuracy:

-**Benefits:**
 - Saves time and reduces human error
 - Ensures timely and consistent reporting
 - Frees up resources for more strategic tasks